yuri-schmaltz/Wan2GP/README.md

 --open-browser : open automatically Browser when launching Gradio Server\
 --compile : turn on pytorch compilation\
 --attention mode: force attention mode among, sdpa, flash, sage, sage2\
+--profile no : default (4) : no of profile between 1 and 5\

 ### Profiles (for power users only)
 You can choose between 5 profiles, these will try to leverage the most your hardware, but have little impact for HunyuanVideo GP: